 To avoid this problem, experts interviewed by ABC recommend taking these precautions:

 - Appraise Your Items.
 If you can afford it, hire a professional appraiser to tell you how much your items are really worth.
-According to Consumer Reports, appraisers charge between $200 and $400 an hour, but that’s less than you could get by selling a valuable antique for a fraction of its worth.
-There are also online appraisal sites such as ValueMyStuff and WorthPoint that can give you an expert appraisal for as little as $10.
+According to Consumer Reports, appraisers charge between $200 and $400 an hour, but that’s less than you could lose by selling a valuable antique for a fraction of its worth.
+There are also online appraisal sites such as ValueMyStuff that can give you an expert appraisal for $30 or less.

 - Check Values.
 If you can’t hire a pro, do some research yourself.
-Consult price guides in libraries and online, and see what similar items go for in stores and on sites like eBay, Etsy, and Ruby Lane.
+Consult price guides in libraries and online, such as WorthPoint, and see what similar items go for in stores and on sites like eBay, Etsy, and Ruby Lane.

 - Understand Pricing.
 Once you know how much your item is worth, don’t expect the dealer to pay more than about half that price.
 After all, the store needs to make a good profit to stay in business.
 You might be able to get more if you find a dealer who’s willing to sell your item on consignment.
 In this arrangement, you don’t get paid until the item sells, but when it does, you can get between 60% and 80% of the sale price.